Spring Cleaning … Wash Your Car

 Once you’ve washed your car, apply a coat of wax, and a finish UV protector coat.
 It will help keep your car looking new, and protect it from harmful UV rays that can dull the shine and destroy the factory clear coat.

-Don’t forget, since you’re cleaning, your car’s air filter collects more airborn particles, causing your car to become less efficient.
+Don’t forget, since you’re cleaning, your car’s air filter collects more airborne particles, causing your car to become less efficient.
 It’s a good idea to clean or replace your air filter often to allow your car’s engine to breath.